 Humans by nature are essentially kind and sensible.
-However, under situations of distress, they can become insecure, suspicious or even paranoid and resort to spying.
+However, in situations of distress, they can become insecure, suspicious or even paranoid and resort to spying.
 The word itself evokes many critical reactions as it means a terrible invasion of your privacy, but research suggests something in between.
 The technologies for spying on colleagues and families are in great demand, today.
 An upward trend seen in the sales of so-called legal spyware apps like Stalkerware or Spouseware confirms this.

-Stalkerware or Spouseware
+What is Stalkerware or Spouseware

 Are these applications safe for public use?
 If not, to what extent they can influence us?
 We’ll attempt to answer these questions in the post by,